<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Did you learn about any clubs or activities that might interest you?
 Did you notice any signs on bulletin boards with interesting events?
 Were you able to attend a sports game?
 How active was the student body?

-Your Notes/Thoughts About the Extracurricular Activites:
+Your Notes/Thoughts About the Extracurricular Activities:

 hubspot lines.png